hazelcast/hazelcast-reference-manual/src/EntryProcessorSampleCode.md

    all the entries.

 The static class `IncrementingEntryProcessor` creates an entry processor to process the map entries in the EntryProcessorTest class.
+It creates the entry processor class by:

+- implementing the map interfaces EntryProcessor and EntryBackupProcessor.
+- implementing the Java.io.Serializable interface.
+- implementing the EntryProcessor methods `process` and `getBackupProcessor`.
+- implementing the EntryBackupProcessor method `processBackup`.

 ```java
 public class EntryProcessorTest {